 Data is not the real issue, we already have more of it than we can utilize to the full extent and more of it is getting added each day.
 Storage and access to this data are becoming a bigger problem than we’ve imagined.
 This is exactly where fog computing becomes invaluable- it makes it possible to process and access the data more efficiently and rapidly by choosing the best location possible, thus eradicating latency.

 The term ‘fog computing’ was coined by Cisco Systems, but IBM likes to call it edge computing.
 Both the companies are working on pushing computing back to the edge of the networks, to the gadgets, sensors, and routers, filling the atmosphere with a fog of computing power that can deal with most of our data requests on their own.

 Businesses that rely on storing their data on the cloud, in someone else’s servers would find this new trend to be for the better.
 With the amount of data that gets created every minute, fog computing seems to be a wiser solution for the long term.

 Can fog kill the cloud?

 Fog computing can definitely reduce the amount of data to be sent to the cloud to be processed.
-But rather than replacing cloud, it is likely to complement the cloud with its quick reflex abilities.
+But rather than replacing the cloud, it is likely to complement the cloud with its quick reflex abilities.
 Cloud computing will still play a prominent role in the IoT ecosystem along with the fog.
 It can make the cloud better by taking a part of the burden away from what cloud servers currently have to handle alone now.
-With this new help, cloud will be freed to take care of the heavier tasks, like analysing the large sets of historical data.
+With this new help, the cloud will be freed to take care of the heavier tasks, like analyzing large sets of historical data.